digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2025-sponsored-sessions.md

 + "Human-Centered Geospatial Data Science."
 Organized by Jiaxin Feng (Dartmouth College), Hoeyun Kwon (The City University of New York), and Yuhao Kang (The University of Texas at Austin).
 + "Insurgent Life!
 Insisting on Life through Anti-Colonial Digital Geographies."
 Organized by Isaac Rivera (University of Colorado Boulder), Amber Orozco (University of Georgia), Maya Henderson (University of Georgia), and Claire Fitch (University of Texas at Austin).
 + "Nature, Surveillance, Goverannce: Experiments in Smart Earth."
 Organized by Samuel Hertz (Royal Holloway, University of London) and Clare Beer (Loyola Marymount University).
++ "The Memeing of Geography: Digital Placemaking and the Evolution of Spatial Imaginaries."
+Organized by Aleem Mahabir (University of the West Indies) and Robert Kinlocke (University of the West Indies).